OregonDigital/od2_md_scripts/recto_verso_pids_aoid/README.md

     - spot-check random values from [file].csv / against [file]_processed.csv
     - check recto/verso for title match in Oregon Digital using URLs below
     - (!) archival object IDs not checked for matches (!)
+- character encoding
+    - confirmed that garbled characters came from spreadsheets received from SF and were not created during processing

 ```
 # recto URL